nprapps/dailygraphics-next/readme.rst

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
 * AWS_DEFAULT_REGION

+The Google OAuth variables should match the client ID and secret for an API app that can access your account. `This post <http://blog.apps.npr.org/2015/03/02/app-template-oauth.html>`_ has details on setting that up.

 In addition to the directory that contains this app, you'll also need two other directories.
 One is for the templates that are used to create each graphic (in the legacy rig, these were stored in the ``dailygraphics/graphic_templates`` folder).
 We provide a repo of templates used at NPR `here <https://github.com/nprapps/dailygraphics-templates>`_, and you should feel free to clone it.
 In the ``config.json file``, the "templateRoot" value should be the path to this folder.